It is the same five questions every week.

 Start with ten FAQs and iterate from there

-Your HR FAQ knowledge base doesn’t need to be perfect on day one.
+The HR FAQ knowledge base doesn’t need to be perfect on day one.
 Start with the ten questions you answered most often last month.
 Write featured answers using the template, add synonyms for how employees actually search, assign owners, and publish.

 Measure deflection after two weeks.
 Track FAQ views against HR pings for those same topics.
 Add two more FAQs based on zero-result searches and recent Slack threads.
 Repeat monthly.

 Stop answering the same questions every week.
-Build the FAQ, measure deflection, and give your team those hours back.
+Build the FAQ, measure deflection, give your team those hours back.

 Frequently asked questions